Sinha5714/humanitas-events-pp5/README.md

 ##### Popular Profiles (Our Top Organisers)

 - This component is displayed on top of the page.
-- This component uses filter to order all the site users by events counts they organised
+- This component uses filter to order all the site users by followers count
 - Logged in users can follow and unfollow users from here as well
 - User can click on these profiles avatar and see profile page of them